LukasMut/DataMining/README.md

 # DataMining
 Repository for Elective course on Data Mining at ITU Copenhagen.
+Project topic is yet to be decided.